Social responsibility

 Our support for charities

-Our charity partner for 2020 is Crisis.
+Our charity partner for 2020 was Crisis.

 Collectively and individually, our barristers and staff support various charities.

-- London Legal Walk: we participate in the 10km walk to raise money for free legal advice services in London and the South East that give vulnerable people with access to justice regardless of their financial situation.
+• London Legal Walk: we participate in the 10km walk to raise money for free legal advice services in London and the South East that give vulnerable people with access to justice regardless of their financial situation.
 One of our barristers Sarah McKeown is a trustee of the London Legal Support Trust which organises the annual fundraising walk.

-- In 2019, we again sponsored a charity concert to fundraise for charity Family Action and the Middle Temple Scholarship fund.
+• In 2019, we again sponsored a charity concert to fundraise for charity Family Action and the Middle Temple Scholarship fund.
 Each received £3300.

 Encouraging equality and diversity at the Bar